Mormon settlement techniques of the Salt Lake Valley: Non-agrarian

-Eventually skilled artisans and mechanics automatically dropped into their chosen trade including those that ground grain, sawed timber, blacksmithing, carpentering, and shoe making.
+Artisans and mechanics dropped into their chosen trade, including those that ground grain, sawed timber, blacksmithing, carpentering, and shoe making.

-The construction of the Salt Lake Temple helped further motivate the Saints to establish an effective industrial base.
-Until the introduction of rail, teams of oxen hauled raw materials from the mountains, which was a lengthy and dangerous process.
+Until the introduction of rail, teams of oxen hauled raw materials from the mountains.
 Young admonished his people to add their labor power to the Transcontinental Railroad lines, which would meet at Promontory Point.
 In 1862 Lincoln signed the Pacific Railroad Act that would allow for the rail to reach the Salt Lake valley.
-Hon Farr, the Mayor of Ogden, in a speech, voiced his joy: “Hail to the great highway of the nations, Utah bids you welcome!
+Hon Farr, the Mayor of Ogden, in a speech, voiced his joy: "Hail to the great highway of the nations, Utah bids you welcome!"
 Once the rail was introduced in the valley, seven additional lines were built to transport heavy materials, such as granite, from distant areas, as well as to transport people.